 -Synthesis of Acyl Chloride and Activation of Carboxylic Acid

 How do we synthesize a highly reactive acyl chloride?
-In the synthesis of acyl chloride, carboxylic acid is usually used.
+In the synthesis of acyl chloride, the carboxylic acid is usually used.
 Thionyl chloride (SOCl2), for example, is known as a reagent for reacting with carboxylic acids.